hipay/hipay-docs/hipay-enterprise-sdk-ios/07-Advanced-usage.md

 In the example above, we push a `HPFStoreCardViewController` to our navigation controller and handle the navigation stack with the implemented methods of the `HPFStoreCardDelegate` protocol.

+The `storeCardViewController:shouldValidateCardToken:withCompletionHandler:` is an optional delelegate method.
+Its purpose is to asynchronously let the merchant check the payment card validity.

+The completionBlock takes a boolean as parameter.
+`NO` causes a call to the `storeCardViewController:didFailWithError:` method, while
+`YES` causes a call to the `storeCardViewController:didEndWithCardToken:` delegate method.

 #### Objective-C
 ```objectivec
 #import "HPFStoreCardViewController.h"